Contents

 My personal opinion on Druva:

-Druva’s cloud backup platform was built with the purpose of solving a rather popular problem of managing hundreds of different devices within the same system – which is why it is rather obvious that Druva’s solution mainly targets large businesses and enterprises.
-The solution itself is provided on a SaaS basis, capable of protecting all kinds of devices, including endpoints, databases, VMs, physical storage, and so on.
-Druva’s solution offers a wealth of backup and recovery features, impressive data protection capabilities, and compliance with a number of legal and regulatory matters.
-Druva’s pricing model is rather confusing, and the first-time setup is not an easy process, and it is unlikely to work well for an organization with a lot of data volume.
+Druva’s cloud backup platform was specifically developed to solve the common problem of managing hundreds of different devices within the same system, which is why it is rather obvious that Druva’s solution targets mainly large businesses and enterprises.
+The solution itself is provided on a SaaS basis, and is capable of protecting many different kinds of devices, including endpoints, databases, VMs, physical storage, and so on.
+Druva’s solution offers a wealth of backup and recovery features, impressive data protection capabilities, and compliance with many legal and regulatory matters.
+Druva’s pricing model is rather confusing, and first-time setup is not an easy process, and it is unlikely to work well for an organization with large data volumes.
 Integration with some VM’s and databases is also very limited.

 Zerto

-Zerto is a good choice if you’re looking for a multifunctional backup management platform with a variety of features.
-It offers everything you’d want from a modern backup and restore solution – CDP (continuous data protection), minimal vendor lock-in, and more.
-It can be used with plenty of different storage types, ensuring complete data coverage from the start.
+Zerto is a good choice in a multifunctional backup management platform with a variety of features.
+It offers everything a modern backup and restore solution should include: CDP (continuous data protection), minimal vendor lock-in, and more.
+It can be used with many different storage types, ensuring complete data coverage from the start.

-Zerto also offers data protection as one of the core strategies from day one, offering applications the ability to be generated with protection from the start.
-Zerto also has many automation capabilities, is capable of providing extensive insights, and can work with different cloud storages at once.
+Data protection has been one of Zerto’s core strategies from day one, allowing applications to be generated with protection from the start.
+Zerto also offers many automation capabilities, is capable of providing extensive insights, and can work with different types of cloud storage simultaneously.

 Customer ratings: